Managing a multi-day marketing campaign is complicated.

 The Execution Phase

-So, now that you know how to leverage Marketing Projects for ANY multi-day marketing campaign…
+So, now that you know how to leverage Marketing Campaigns for ANY multi-day marketing campaign…

-…you’re ready to learn how to effectively manage and track every marketing project.
+…you’re ready to learn how to effectively manage and track every marketing campaign.

 (Which is basically every type-A marketer’s dream).

-…creating an effective management process is a cinch with Marketing Projects.
+…creating an effective management process is a cinch with Marketing Campaigns.

 Two reasons: communication + progress tracking.